 Okay, go grab your ingredients and a nice big skillet because it’s time to make this one-skillet Paleo lemon chicken piccata – let’s go!

-Lemon Chicken Piccata {Paleo, Whole30, Keto}
+Easy Lemon Chicken Piccata (One Skillet, Paleo, Whole30, Gluten Free)

 Ingredients